-Sexual Assault, dating violence, domestic violence and stalking are reportable crimes under the federal Clery Act and may also constitute violations of Oregon state law, Title IX, Title VII, and applicable UO policy, including but not limited to the UO Student Conduct Code and the UO Discrimination Complaint and Response Policy (employees and community members), and the UO Student Sexual and Gender-Based Harassment and Violence Complaint and Response (students).
+Sexual Assault, dating violence, domestic violence and stalking are reportable crimes under the federal Clery Act and may also constitute violations of Oregon state law, Title IX, Title VII, and applicable UO policy, including but not limited to the Student Conduct Code and the Prohibited Discrimination and Retaliation Policy.

 For federal, state and conduct code definitions and terminology for the offenses of sexual assault, dating violence, domestic violence and stalking, see safe.uoregon.edu/definitions.
-For a complete list of Clery crimes, see Clery Definitions section (page 58).
+For a complete list of Clery crimes, see Clery Definitions section (page 55).